 We note that the formulation of unforgeable digital signatures provides also a clear statement of the essential ingredients of handwritten signatures.
-The ingredients are each person's ability to sign for itself, a universally agreed verification procedure, and the belief (or assertion) that it is infeasible (or at least hard) to forge signatures in a manner that pass the verification procedure.
-It is not clear to what extent do handwritten signatures meet these requirements.
+The ingredients are each person's ability to sign for itself, a universally agreed verification procedure, and the belief (or assertion) that it is infeasible (or at least hard) to forge signatures (i.e., produce some other person's signatures to documents that were not signed by it such that these "unauthentic" signatures are accepted by the verification procedure).
+It is not clear to what extent handwritten signatures meet these requirements.
 In contrast, our discussion of digital signatures provides precise statements concerning the extent to which digital signatures meet the above requirements.
 Furthermore, unforgeable digital signature schemes can be constructed based on some reasonable computational assumptions (i.e., the existence of one-way functions).